zhaoaite/SSRM/README.md

 # SSRM
 Self-Supervised Sleep Recognition Model

-Thus is the source code for the paper entitled "Self-Supervised Learning from Multi-Sensor Data for Sleep Recognition", IEEE ACCESS
+This is the source code for the paper entitled "Self-Supervised Learning from Multi-Sensor Data for Sleep Recognition", IEEE ACCESS
 Authors: Aite Zhao, Junyu Dong and Huiyu Zhou

 # Abstract